Shepherds-Scribes/william-perkins/markdown/golden-chain/transcribed/5-god-nature-of-god.md

 THat there is a God, it is euident, 1. by the courſe of nature: 2. by the nature of the ſoule of man: 3. by the diſtinction of things honeſt and diſhoneſt: 4. by the terror of conſcience: 5. by the regiment of ciuill ſocieties: 6. the order of all cauſes hauing euer recourſe to ſome former beginning: 7. the determination of all things to their ſeuerall ends: 8. the conſent of all men well in their wits.

 God is Iehouah Elohim, Exod.
 6. 2, 3. *And Elohim ſpake vnto Moſes, and ſaid vnto him, I am Iehouah: and I appeared vnto Abraham, to Iſaac, and to Iacob, by the name of God Almighty, but by my name* Iehouah, *was I not knowne vnto them.* Exod.
 3. 13. *If they ſay vnto me, what is his name?
 What ſhall I ſay vnto them?
 And God anſwered Moſes,* I am that I am: *Alſo he ſaid, thus ſhalt thou ſay vnto the children of Iſrael,* I am *hath ſent me vnto you.
-And God ſpake further to Moſes, Thus halt thou ſay vnto the children of Iſrael,* Iehouah Elohim, &c. *hath ſent me vnto you.* In theſe words, the firſt title of God, declareth his Nature, the ſecond his Perſons.
+And God ſpake further to Moſes, Thus ſhalt thou ſay vnto the children of Iſrael,* Iehouah Elohim, &c. *hath ſent me vnto you.* [^1] In theſe words, the firſt title of God, declareth his Nature, the ſecond his Perſons.

 The nature of God, is his moſt liuely and moſt perfect eſſence.

 The perfection of the nature of God, is the abſolute conſtitution thereof, whereby it is wholly complete within it ſelfe, Exod.
-3. 13. *I am that I am,* Act.
-17. 24. *God that made the world, and all things that are therin, ſeeing that he is the Lord of heauen and earth, dwelleth not in temples made with hands, neyther is worſhipped with mens hands,* as though hee needed any thing; *ſeeing he giueth to all life and breath, and all things.*
+3. 13. *I am that I am,* [^2] Act.
+17. 24. *God that made the world, and all things that are therin, ſeeing that he is the Lord of heauen and earth, dwelleth not in temples made with hands, neyther is worſhipped with mens hands,* as though hee needed any thing; *ſeeing he giueth to all life and breath, and all things.* [^3]

 The perfection of his Nature, is either Simpleneſſe, or the Infiniteneſſe thereof.